The Shop's History

 landlords.

-About 1910 our shop was altered and became a jewellers (alterations were mainly to install a safe,
+About 1910 our shop was altered and became a jewellers.
+It was

 originally owned by Mr Francis, who passed it over to Mr Mawdsley